-Other income of £6,070 consists of £1,544 which is the gifting of 2011/12 profit of its subsidiary, Paisley South Property Services, to Paisley South Housing Association and £4,526 which is the provision of Clerk of Work Services to New Gorbals HA.
+Other income of £1,580 is the gifting of 2012/13 profit of its subsidiary, Paisley South Property Services, to Paisley South Housing Association.

 7. Taxation

 The Association was formally recognised as a recognised Scottish charity on 6th May 2004, and as such is exempt from tax on its charitable activities.